 4. Oat Pancakes

 Oats can be used instead of flour to make cholesterol-lowering pancakes, and they actually taste surprisingly good!
 As oats are full of fibre and have a much lower glycemic index than white flour, oat pancakes will keep you fuller for longer than normal pancakes.
-See this blog post for an easy cholesterol-lowering oat pancake recipe.
+Try this 3 ingredient oat pancake recipe from the Simple Vegan Blog.

 5. Oat Bars